the-cyber-boardroom/MGraph-AI__Service__Graphs/docs/dev/setup/repo-setup-guide.md

 ---

 This completes the setup!
-Your MGraph-AI Service Base is now fully operational across all environments.
+Your MGraph-AI Service Graphs is now fully operational across all environments.